 In 2050, the population could double what it is now to about 16 million.
 Planning for these new residents means planning for demands in health-related needs in the community, said Paul Umbach, founder and president of consulting firm Tripp Umbach, at a Flower Mound Town Council meeting on July 1.

-Umbach, whose firm that has provided feasibility studies for new and existing medical schools nationally and globally, presented information about adding new academic health services in the town, including the construction of a new of an academic-focused health science campus by 2030.
+Umbach, whose firm that has provided feasibility studies for new and existing medical schools nationally and globally, presented information about adding new academic health services in the town, including the construction of an academic-focused health science campus by 2030.

 The background